Home » UPSC Syllabus » Per Capita Income of India

 Per Capita Income of India Significance

 Measurement of the Per Capita Income of India is important to gauge the level of development in India as a whole as well as within each of its states.
 Sector-wise calculations of Gross Domestic Product help the government and policymakers to demarcate areas where India or any of its states has a comparative advantage and areas where it is lagging behind.
+For the private sector, Per Capita Income is a good indicator of the investment potential of a region.
+It is reflective of the spending capacity of the population.
+Thus, one can say that regions with higher Per Capita Income exert higher centripetal forces on capital and human resources.

 Per Capita Income of India Shortcomings

 Per Capita Income as a measure of development is often criticized because it is a central tendency measure.
 It fails to capture the inequality prevalent within a region.
 For example, although Goa has the highest Per Capita Income among the states in India, there are variations in the Per Capita Income of North Goa and South Goa.
+Per Capita Income as a measure of development is less comprehensive as it fails to capture important aspects of development like health, education, and women empowerment directly.

+Thus, a country or a region can have a high Per Capita Income, yet Human Development may be low there.
+This can be observed in Middle East countries like Saudi Arabia.
 Per Capita Income as a development indicator is often criticized by environmentalists as it promotes unrestricted exploitation of resources even at the expense of the environment.
 It fails to promote sustainable development.

 Per Capita Income of India UPSC

-Per Capita Income of India is a measure of the average income earned by an individual in India within a period of one year.
+Per Capita Income in India is a measure of the average income earned by an individual in India within a period of one year.
 Measurement of the Per Capita Income of India is important to gauge the level of development in India as a whole as well as within each of its states.
 Per Capita Income is determined by dividing National Income by the total population of India.
 The National Income of India is sum total of the monetary value of goods and services that are produced in India within a period of one year.
-The calculation of Per Capita Income in India is done by Central Statistical Organization.
+The calculation of Per Capita Income in India is done by the Central Statistical Organization.
 Other Institutions like RBI also publish their estimates.

-Read about: Minimum Support Price
+Minimum Support Price Fiscal Policy

 Sharing is caring!